Mar Lodge Estate: History

 In 1959 Alexander Ramsay, Lord and Baron of Braemar inherited the estate from his aunt.
 In 1962 the Mar Lodge Estate was briefly owned by the Ashdale Property Company, who then sold it to the Swiss Panchaud family, in 1962.
 The brothers Gerald and John Panchaud ran the estate as a commercial sporting venture and the Lodge as a hotel.
 Vehicle tracks were constructed throughout the estate, including one leading close to the summit of Beinn a' Bhùird which was constructed for a proposed skiing development.
 The Panchauds also started the construction of a ski centre on the hill behind Mar Lodge.

-In 1989 the estate was bought by Mar Lodge Estate Inc. who ran the estate for sporting purposes, with a greater emphasis on sensitive land management and improvement of facilities and buildings.
+In 1989 the estate was bought by Mar Lodge Estate Inc., a company owned by the German-American entrepreneur John Kluge, which ran the estate for sporting purposes, with a greater emphasis on sensitive land management and improvement of facilities and buildings.
 Renovation of the Lodge was interrupted by a fire in 1991 and finally completely in 1993.

 On 30 June 1995 Mar Lodge Estate was acquired by the National Trust for Scotland.
 The Trust did not have the necessary money and required substantial financial assistance from both private & public organisations to fund the purchase.
 The Easter Charitable Trust made a conditional offer of £4.5 million, and the Heritage Lottery Fund offered more-than £10 million. £1.5 million of the funds raised went towards the purchase, and more-than £8 million went as an endowment, with Scottish Natural Heritage (SNH) entering into a 25-year Management Agreement, a 5-year Management Plan, and a 1-year Costed Capital Project Programme (renewed annually) with the Trust as frameworks to guide the provision of further public money.
 The purchase was completed in the knowledge that SNH would be an "active partner in managing the Estate".

 At the time there was much speculation that the Prince Charles, Duke of Rothesay was behind the donation, however it was later discovered that Ann Marie Salvesen, a publicity-shy member of the Christian Salvesen shipping and distribution dynasty had anonymously donated £4.5m to assist with the purchase.